HeWeMel/nographs/docs/source/algorithms.rst

     - Follows just one outgoing edge per vertex as long as possible, and **goes back a step to some already visited vertex and follows a further edge starting there only when necessary** to come to new vertices.
+      **A vertex** (with the exception of start vertices) **is reported before the first outgoing edge is taken**.

+    - The traversal state provides **search depth** (optionally), **paths** (optionally), and set of **visited vertices**.

+    - Example: See `example-traversal-depth-first-integers`.

+- Class `nographs.TraversalNeighborsThenDepth`

+    - Algorithm similar to *Depth First Search* ("DFS"), but vertex order is slightly changed.

+    - Follows just one outgoing edge per vertex as long as possible, and **goes back a step to some already visited vertex and follows a further edge starting there only when necessary** to come to new vertices.
+      **Vertices are reported when they are first "seen" as direct neighbors** of a currently visited vertex.

     - The traversal state provides **search depth**, **paths** (optionally), and set of **visited vertices**.

     - Example: See `example-traversal-depth-first-integers`.

+    .. versionchanged:: 3.0

+       Strategy class `nographs.TraversalNeighborsThenDepth` introduced.

 - Class `nographs.TraversalTopologicalSort`